mdgriffith/elm-markup/README.md

 - On the flip side, we avoid directly embedding any other langauges like HTML.
 My current feeling is that a document like this benefits hugely from being **high level** and embedding code can get really messy with weird details.
 Fortunately custom blocks are pretty convenient.

-    - Unless you're putting it in the document as a code example!
+    - Unless you're embedding it as a code example!

 ## Basic Text Markup

-There are only a very limited set of characters for formatting text.
+There is only a very limited set of characters for formatting text.

 - `/italic/` _italic_
 - `*bold*` **bold**